Remembering the night Luka Modric entered the pantheon of ‘world class’

 There are the privileged few who are afforded more time, of course, almost exclusively local ‘golden boys’, but for everyone else, fan approval is as close as possible to a meritocracy at the top level.

-Modrić was watching from the bench as Danny Welbeck stunned the Madrid crowd in the first leg, the previous season’s pivot of Xabi Alonso and Sami Khedira preferred against the English opposition, and only made it on for the last quarter of an hour, long after Cristiano Ronaldo’s equaliser.
+Modric was watching from the bench as Danny Welbeck stunned the Madrid crowd in the first leg, only making it on for the last quarter of an hour, long after Cristiano Ronaldo’s equaliser, and he again started on the bench for the return leg.

 But games between top European clubs can often hinge on the smallest of margins.
 Things like a tight offside call, or a player slipping on the run-up to take a penalty.

-Whichever side of the fence you sit on, just as crucial to the sending-off in deciding the tie was Mourinho’s instant response to the decision.
+Whichever side of the fence you sit on regarding the harshness of that red card, just as crucial to the sending-off in deciding the tie was Mourinho’s instant response to the decision.

 For a little while, United looked like they might be capable of a famous backs-to-the-wall job.
 There were still 25 minutes on the clock, but a midfield including Ryan Giggs, making his 1000th appearance, was doing a good job of closing off space.